Don´t waste time and money on your visit to Madrid. Do you want to know the fastest and cheapest way to go from Madrid

 However, it can be useful if Madrid is not your final destination, and you are visiting another Spanish destination.

-In any case, if you have decided to go from Madrid Barajas Airport to the city center by rental cal, you must know that there are seven car rental companies at the Airport (Europcar, Budget, Avis, SIXT, Hertz, Enterprise, and Goldcar).
+In any case, if you have decided to go from Madrid Barajas Airport to the city center by rental car, you must know that there are seven car rental companies at the Airport (Europcar, Budget, Avis, SIXT, Hertz, Enterprise, and Goldcar).
 All these companies have a wide range of cars for all budgets and extras of all kinds (GPS, baby car seats, etc.)

-All car rental offices are located at the T1 terminal Arrivals hall in front of the baggage claim hall 2 zone, and terminal 4, floor -1.
+All car rental offices are located at the T1 terminal Arrival hall in front of the baggage claim hall 2 zone, and terminal 4, floor -1.

-Getting to your accommodation by car rental can be quite tricky in Madrid, so it is highly advisable to rent a GPS or use your smartphone or tablet for navigation with an app like Google Maps or Waze, in this case, remember to download offline maps in advance.
+Getting to your accommodation by car rental can be quite tricky in Madrid, so it is highly advisable to rent a GPS or use your smartphone for navigation with an app like Google Maps or Waze, in this case, remember to download offline maps in advance.

 If you want to save some money on your car rental, I suggest you use comparison websites like Rentalcars and make your booking with some anticipation.

 In addition, the “full to full” policy for fuel is highly advisable and you will avoid extra charges.
 The fuel tank will be full when you pick your car up, and it will have to be full too at the time you drop your car off.

 Also, for my peace of mind, I always book insurance, you can get the one offered by the rental company or another by a third-party insurer, usually cheaper.

 Renting a car can be tricky so if you want to avoid surprises always read the terms and conditions of the contract and clarify all the doubts you can have.
 It is a good practice too to take digital photos of each panel of the car, the wheels, and the odometer.